StuffnThingz/120-work/hw-7/readme.md

 color theme.

 I then changed the mousePressed function so the min and max were 1 - 10.
 This seemed to increase the speed of the ball when clicked, also making the "spread" of the trail a bit.

+I used the if statement so when the ball goes past half the screen it turns to blue with a red stroke.
+I did the same thing for the y axis so it would turn to green with a red stroke if it went past half the height of the screen.
+I added a little transparancy because it looked cool.